Surgical Center FAQ

 If I start my menstrual cycle should I still come to my appointment?

-You can still come in for your appointment.
-You may be asked to remove tampons prior to procedure.
+You can still come for your appointment.
+You may be asked to remove tampons prior to your procedure.

-How long till I have results from my procedure?
+How long UNtil I have results from my procedure?

 Why can't I eat or drink anything for 8 hours prior to surgery?